allaisandrea/allaisandrea.github.io/pages/thermodynamics/index.md

 To first order, entropy is maximized, Then there are fluctations.

+Fluctuations are small because the distribution of macroscopic quantities is narrow, so a few macrostates take up most of the probabilty.
+This is because macroscopic quantities are extensive, locally independent, and so the central limit applies.
+If you consider a volume of phase space that contains only one particle on average, and group by the number of particles in the volume, the fluctuations will be big.

 Because of time-reversal symmetry, entropy most likely decreases both forward and backward in time.
 Which means that most points of lower entropy are minima, instead of on the path towards higher or lower entropy.
+This means that the time series of entropy is fractal.

 The universe is not at maximum entropy because it's not done yet.